lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-2.md

 As mentioned earlier, `NativeRuntime` is the core component of a workflow to orchestrate the execution of the tasks.

-At the heart, it runs an _event loop_ that implements _producer-consumer pattern_, where the producer is the workflow and the consumer is the worker processes.
-It is the pump that drives the workflow execution.
+At its heart, a runtime runs an _event loop_ that implements _producer-consumer pattern_, where the producer is the workflow topology and the consumer is the worker processes.
+Runtime is the pump that drives the workflow execution.

 #### `NativeRuntime` constructor